 - Be sure to launder your bag well and compost the tea when finished.

 Do be conscious of potential allergy problems.
-For example, some people with ragweed allergies can have a hard time with chamomile.
-Just watch for rash and, if irritation occurs, have your kiddo hop into a shower and wash with oatmeal soap.
+For example, some people with ragweed allergies can have an adverse reaction to chamomile.
+So, watch for rash and, if irritation occurs, have your kiddo hop into a shower and wash with oatmeal soap.

 Speaking of oatmeal, you can add some to your herb sachet (fancy word for the sock) to keep skin soft and supple.
-You can also add some Epsom or sea salt to your kiddo’s bath, especially if they have achy muscles or are unwell.
+To further soothe your child you can also add some Epsom or sea salt to the bath.
+Salt can be especially helpful if they have achy muscles or are unwell.

 Bag for Bath Teas

 You can purchase muslin bags for your bath time teas, or you can learn to make your own without too much effort.
-Here’s tutorial for an herbal sachet bag – this one is for the linen drawer, but you can easily use it in the bath.
+To help with that, below is a tutorial for an herbal sachet bag.
+This tutorial is to make a line drawer bag, but you can easily use it in the bath.
 Click here to learn how.

 To Give Bath Teas as Gifts